pereiramemo/Mg-Traits/README.md

 `Mg-Traits` is simple to run!
 You can get started using it in one command for linux.
 Please note that the first time you run this script it will download a docker image and this may take some time.

-Ensure you have Docker runtime active at time of running this command
+Ensure you have Docker runtime active at time of running this command.

 ```
 wget https://github.com/new-atlantis-labs/Mg-Traits/blob/main/run_mg_traits.sh